Crossbuck: Multiple tracks

 Several countries use a sign to indicate that multiple tracks must be crossed at a level crossing.
 In Australia, Canada, New Zealand, and the U.S., a sign is mounted beneath the crossbuck (above the warning light assembly, if any) with the number of tracks.
 Many European countries use multiple crossbucks or additional chevrons ("half-crossbucks") below the first one.
 Taiwan also uses half-crossbucks below the regular crossbuck.

+Multiple tracks

+Several countries use a sign to indicate that multiple tracks must be crossed at a level crossing.
+In Australia, Canada, New Zealand, and the U.S., a sign is mounted beneath the crossbuck (above the warning light assembly, if any) with the number of tracks.
+Many European countries use multiple crossbucks or additional chevrons ("half-crossbucks") below the first one.
+Taiwan also uses half-crossbucks below the regular crossbuck.

 Advance warning

-Several countries include the crossbuck iconography in their warning signs for a railway crossing ahead.